 - Repeat your concern about their health and well-being

 - Repeat your conviction that the circumstance at least be evaluated by a counsellor or therapist

-- End the conversation if it is going nowhere or it either of your become too upset.
+- End the conversation if it is going nowhere or if either of you become too upset

 - Leave the door open for further conversation